IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 ABS does not convey authority to occupy track.
 Trains still needed authority to enter and travel over a section of track.
 This could be done by timetable & train orders, or in later years by track warrants.
 ABS is about if the track ahead is safe to enter.
 It's designed to be an extra layer to prevent accidents if something goes wrong, such as a train being in the wrong place at the wrong time, or a broken rail ahead.
 That's why you'll see a lot of clear (green) indications in ABS territory - clear track is safe to enter.

 Here's a look at how basic ABS operates on a single track line between sidings.
 As you can see, stop signals (red) guard the block being occupied by the train.
-Signals a block away in both direction display approach, telling any other train seeing that signal that they have one clear block ahead before they will encouter a stop signal.
+Signals a block away in both directions display approach, telling any other train seeing that signal that they have one clear block ahead before they will encouter a stop signal.
 Beyond that, it's green as far as the eye can see.

 [![](img/abs.png)](img/abs.png)